eipm/DispatcherSuite/kafka-service/doc/SCHEDULERS.md

     delay:
     cron:
 ````
 Each job is executed every X time specified in `when`.
-The interval X is in milliseconds
+The interval X is in milliseconds.

 ### Delay Scheduler
 Sample configuration: